VIDT-DAO/staking/README.md

 # How it works

-> **TODO: Staking is split into 2 contracts: `Deposit` and `Staking`.
-This isn't correctly documented yet in the README.**
+The `Deposits` contract holds the deposited tokens of the users.
+The contract can be configured to accept multiple tokens as deposit.

 The `Staking` contract will distribute ERC20 tokens to participants.
 This is a fixed amount relative to the number of tokens deposited to the contract.
-These ERC20 tokens aren't minted.
-Instead, the contract needs to be funded.

-The contract can be configured to accept multiple tokens as deposit.

 ## Creation

+The `Deposits` contract can be created without arguments.

 The following settings are specified in the constructor of the `Staking` contract

 * the address of the ERC20 token
 * the starting block
+* the duration (in blocks)
 * the soft lock period (in blocks)

 ## Fund

-The contract needs to be funded before the start block.

-To fund the contract, the `Staking` must be allowed to withdraw the amount of ERC20 using the `approve` method of the ERC20 contract.
+The `Staking` contract will transfer the reward from the contract owner to the staking users.
+The owner must set an allowance for the `Staking` contract using the `approve()` method of the ERC20.

-Call the `fund` method with the appropriate amount, and the desired end block.
-It's possible to add funds with the staking contract is running and increase the end block.

-If the end block is reached, the staking contract is closed.
-It will no longer be possible to add funds.
-If the contract is depleted, it will also be automatically closed (even before the specified end date).
-This prevents a bank run on the contract to withdraw funds.
+**Do not transfer tokens to the `Staking` or `Deposits` contract.
+These tokens will be lost.**

-## Adding accepted ERC20 tokens
+## Adding token pools

 Tokens are distributes amount users that has deposited specific ERC20 tokens.
-These tokens must be specified in the contract using the `add` method.
+These token pools must be specified in the contract using the `add` method of the `Staking` contract.
+Each token pool have a `pid` which is an incremental number

-It's possible to add accepted tokens at a later time.
+Token pools must be added before the starting block.

 ### Reward per token deposited

 The `add` method takes a `rewardAmount` and `rewardDivider` parameter.
 If the amount is `10` and the divider is `1000`, the contract will pay out `10 / 1000 = 0.01` for every deposited token.

-It's possible to change the reward at a later time via the `set` method.

 ## Capped deposit

-It's possible to cap the deposit for a specific token using the `cap` method.
-This method takes 4 parameters;
-`referenceToken`, `referenceAmount`, `cappedToken`, `cappedAmount`.
+It's possible to cap the deposit for a specific token using the `cap` method on the `Deposits` contract.
+This method takes 4 parameters; `referenceToken`, `referenceAmount`, `cappedToken`, `cappedAmount`.

 Example; if the reference amount is `10000` of token FOO, and the capped amount is `500000` of token BAR, then users can deposit max `5 BAR` per `1 FOO`.

 ## Deposit and withdraw

-To participate in staking, users must deposit tokens using the `deposit` method.
+To participate in staking, users must deposit tokens using the `deposit` method on the `Staking` contract.

 Before using this method, the staking contract must be allowed to transfer the tokens.
 This is done via the `approve` method on the token contract.

-The current deposit can be check using the `deposited` method.
+The current deposit can be checked using the `deposited` method.

 Participants can withdraw their deposited tokens at any time using the `withdraw` method.
-However, withdrawing within the soft lock period will slash part of the reward.

 ## Reward

 Each participant has a pending reward which is hold by the staking contract.
 The pending reward can be checked using the `pending` method.

+Calling the `harvest` method will transfer the reward from the contract owner to the user.
+The `harvest` method differs from the `withdraw` method, as it will only transfer the reward and will not withdraw the staked tokens.

 When the deposited tokens are withdrawn, the contract will also pay out the reward.